PyWAsP tutorial 4 PyWAsP - PyWake integration

 import warnings

-warnings.filterwarnings('ignore') # We will ignore warnings to avoid cluttering the notebook
+warnings.filterwarnings("ignore") # We will ignore warnings to avoid cluttering the notebook

 import numpy as np

-import matplotlib as mpl
+import pandas as pd

 import matplotlib.pyplot as plt